-Qatar pledges $15 billion to Turkey as lira rallies
+Qatar to aid Turkey, lira rallies, U.S. rejects lifting tariffs

 In another high-profile case, a Turkish court freed Taner Kilic, the local chair of Amnesty International, a researcher from the rights group said.

-Additional reporting by Claire Milhench, Marc Jones and Martinne Geller in London, Orhan Coskun in Ankara; Writing by Dominic Evans; editing by John Stonestreet
+Additional reporting by Claire Milhench, Marc Jones and Martinne Geller in London, Orhan Coskun in Ankara; Writing by Dominic Evans, Arshad Mohammed; Editing by John Stonestreet